CryptoTax Calculator made for Binance | 2026 Full guide for crypto taxes

 1. Sign in to Binance.

-2. In the navigation bar at the top click on the Wallet icon and select Transaction History from the dropdown.
+2. In the navigation bar at the top click on the Wallet icon and select Asset History from the dropdown.

 3. In the top right click on the Export icon and select Export Transaction Records from the dropdown.

-4. Select the time frame for which you would like to download your transaction history and make sure All is selected under Account and Coin.
+4. Click on Customize to select up to 12 months of history.Ensure that All is selected under Account and Coin.
 You can then click on the button Generate.
 Binance will start generating a statement.
 This may take some time and you will be notified by email when it is ready.

-5. Repeat the above process until you have created statements for all your transaction history on Binance.
-Each file can contain up to 1 year of transactions.
+5. Repeat the above process to create one statement for every year you used Binance.
+Each file can contain up to 12 months of transactions.

 If you can't find the right file using the above instructions, feel free to follow the instructions provided by the images below: